Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 238.  ### Question238
 How do the Developers divide into multiple teams in scaled Scrum?

-- [ ] The top management divides them
+- [ ] The top Management divides them
 - [x] The Developers divide themselves
 - [ ] The Product Owner divides them
 - [ ] The Scrum Master divides them